yazid0al/android-mascot-plaque/README.md

 * **Text Tool:** Along the top edge of the base plate, I utilized the sketch text tool to spell out "Android."

 ### 4. Creating the 3D Profiles
-* Once the 2D sketch was fully defined (as seen in `image_d07205.png`), I used extrusion tools on the distinct bounded regions.
+* Once the 2D sketch was fully defined, I used extrusion tools on the distinct bounded regions.
 * By selecting the text, the head, the antennae, and the base plate separately, I was able to extrude them to different depths.
 This creates a multi-level relief effect, allowing the individual features to stand out from the background plate.

 ## Potential Applications